harrypujianto/Veritrans-Codeigniter/README.md

 ## Installation
 * Download the library and extract the .zip
-* Merge all the files.
+* Merge all the files to your codeigniter directory

 ## Using Veritrans Library